-Companies decide on a hosting strategy for their software platform, which needs to account for a number of high level factors:
+When companies decide on a hosting strategy for their software platform, they must account for several high-level factors:

 - Countries in which the software will be used